joaovitorgarciaa/joaovitorgarciaa/README.md

-👋
+👋 Hello!
+Welcome to my Github profile.
-Hello, my name is João Vitor!
+My name is João Vitor and my nickname is "Garcia"!

 🏠 I live in Portugal and I am currently 19 years old.